CrossRef/event-data-user-guide/event-data-manual.md

 Crossref has approximately 80 million Items of Registered Content: articles, books, chapters etc. A Content Item is a 'work' according to the [FRBR](http://archive.ifla.org/VII/s13/frbr/frbr1.htm#3.2) model.

-When a Content Item is registered with Crossref or Datacite, it is assigned a Persistent Identifier (PID) in the form of a Crossref DOI or DataCite DOI.
+When a Content Item is registered with Crossref or DataCite, it is assigned a Persistent Identifier (PID) in the form of a Crossref DOI or DataCite DOI.
 The PID permanently identifies the Content Item and is used when referring to, or linking between, Items.
 Other PIDs, such as PubMed ID (PMID) are available, but they are beyond the scope of Crossref Event Data.

 <img src="images/doi-url-simple.svg" class="img-responsive">